EnergyInnovation/eps-docs/docs/models/hainan.md

 title: "Hainan Energy Policy Simulator"
 ---

-The Hainan Energy Policy Simulator (EPS) is a free and open-source computer model created by {partner link}.
-It is adapted from software originally created by [Energy Innovation LLC](https://energyinnovation.org/).
+The Hainan Energy Policy Simulator (EPS) is a free and open-source computer model created by [Energy Innovation LLC (EI)](https://energyinnovation.org/) and the [Institute for Global Decarbonization Progress (iGDP)](http://www.igdp.cn/).
+It is adapted from software originally created by EI.

 ## Model Download